slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 inspection verification, and this page describes how to verify artifacts and their SLSA provenance.

-## Overview

-This page is divided into the sections.
-The first discusses choices system implementers must make regarding verifying provenance.
-The second describes how system implementers set the expectations used to verify provenance.
-The third describes for tool implementers the procedure for verifying an artifact and its provenance against a set of expectations.
+This page is divided into several sections.
+The first discusses choices software distribution and/or deployment system implementers must make regarding verifying provenance.
+The second describes how to set the expectations used to verify provenance.
+The third describes the procedure for verifying an artifact and its provenance against a set of expectations.

 ## Architecture options

-System implementers decide which part of the system will verify provenance: the package ecosystem at upload time, the consumers at download time, or via a continuous monitoring system.
+System implementers decide which part(s) of the system will verify provenance: the package ecosystem at upload time, the consumers at download time, or via a continuous monitoring system.
 Each option comes with its own set of considerations, but all are valid.
-The options are also not mutually exclusive -- more than one component of a system can verify provenance.
+The options are not mutually exclusive, but at least one part of a SLSA-conformant system must verify provenance.

+More than one component can verify provenance.
+For example, if a package ecosystem verifies provenance, then consumers who get artifacts from that package ecosystem do not have to verify provenance.
+Consumers can do so with client-side verification tooling or by polling a monitor, but there is no requirement that they do so.

 > **TODO** Add a diagram.